wayne-xyz/Optviz/README.md

 # Optviz

-A VS Code extension for visualizing optimization insights from LLVM, NVCC, XLA and more compilers.
+A VS Code extension for visualizing optimization insights from LLVM ( More compiler will be support)

 ## Features